Mount Whitney: Geology

 Whitney's eastern slope is far steeper than its western because the Sierra Nevada is the result of a fault block anchored below the surface to the west and slowly rising on the east.

 The rise is caused by a fault system that runs along the Sierra's eastern base, below Mount Whitney.
 The granite that forms Whitney, part of the Sierra Nevada Batholith, is the same as that of the Alabama Hills thousands of feet lower and to the east.
 The raising of Whitney (and the downdrop of the Owens Valley) is due to the same geological forces that cause the Basin and Range Province: the crust of much of the intermontane west is slowly being stretched.

 In Cretaceous time, masses of molten rock that originated from subduction rose underneath what is now Whitney and solidified underground to form large expanses of granite.
 In the last 2 to 10 million years, the Sierra was pushed up, enabling glacial and river erosion to strip the upper layers of softer rock to reveal the resistant granite that makes up Mount Whitney.

+About 50 to 60 million years ago, during the Cenozoic Era, tectonic uplifts began to form the present Sierra range.
+These uplifts tilted the region towards the southwest causing rivers to form.
+As the land continued to rise, rivers and streams cut deeper and carved out valleys.